jamiew/jamiedubs.com/_posts/2021-11-22-how-to-be-an-hnt-price-oracle.md

 ## Setup

 You'll need to be comfortable with the commandline, and ideally have a dedicated server you can setup to automatically submit prices on a regular basis.
-A [Raspberry Pi](https://www.raspberrypi.org/) on your home internet connection would be more than enough.
+Update: don't use a Raspberry Pi, helium-wallet-rs doesn't build on ARM.

 1. Download and install the commandline [helium-wallet](https://github.com/helium/helium-wallet-rs)
 2. Create a fresh mainnet wallet